astropy/astropy-APEs/APE7.rst

-Because subclassing from ``numpy.ndarray`` involves subtleties that differ from typical subclassing in python, an example subclass called ``NDQuantity`` will be implemented as part of ``astropy.nddata``.
-Should it turn out to be unreasonably difficult to do, an attempt will be made to implement a class which uses ``Quantity`` as the data store, with the ability to link ``NDData`` properties like ``unit`` to the underlying properties in ``Quantity``.
-Should that also prove to be unworkable, an explanation of the issues that prevented implementation will be provided in the documentation for ``NDData``.
+Because subclassing from ``numpy.ndarray`` involves subtleties that differ from typical subclassing in python, an example subclass called ``NDQuantity`` may be implemented as part of ``astropy.nddata``.
+Should it turn out to be unreasonably difficult to do, an attempt may be made to implement a class which uses ``Quantity`` as the data store, with the ability to link ``NDData`` properties like ``unit`` to the underlying properties in ``Quantity``.
+Should that also prove to be unworkable, an explanation of the issues that prevented implementation may be provided in the documentation for ``NDData``.

 Further implementation considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^